onesteinbv/addons-curq/README.md

 CURQ is an all-in-one platform for businesses, built on Odoo and other open-source projects.

-It’s a highly opinionated, purpose-built solution tailored specifically for Dutch companies.
+It's a highly opinionated, purpose-built solution tailored specifically for Dutch companies.
-The goal is to provide a complete, ready-to-use package so businesses don’t need a consultant to decide which modules to install.
+The goal is to provide a complete, ready-to-use package so businesses don't need a consultant to decide which modules to install.
 CURQ streamlines both the installation and support process by combining Odoo, OCA, and other open-source modules into curated bundles.

 ## Bundles